 Thence northerly along said east line of Sec.
 10, 172.80 feet thence easterly along the north line of Schmidt Lake West, Sec.
-11, T118N, R22W, to the southeasterly line of Lot 6, thereof, thence southwesterly on said southeasterly line to the southwesterly line of Lot 7, Block 1, Schmidt Lake West, thence generally southeasterly on said southwesterly line to the south line of said Lot 7, thence easterly on said south line to the east line of Lot 5, Block 1, Schmidt Lake West, thence southerly on said east line to the north line of 47th Avenue North, thence easterly on said north line to the east line of Lot 7, Block 2, Schmidt Lake West, extended, thence southerly on said east line to the south line of Lake West, thence easterly along said south line extended to the centerline of Larch Lane to the south line of Sec.
+11, T118N, R22W, to the southeasterly line of Lot 6, thereof, thence southwesterly on said southeasterly line to the southwesterly line of Lot 7, Block 1, Schmidt Lake West, thence generally southeasterly on said southwesterly line to the south line of said Lot 7, thence easterly on said south line to the east line of Lot 5, Block 1, Schmidt Lake West, thence southerly on said east line to the north line of 47th Avenue North, thence easterly on said north line to the east line of Lot 7, Block 2, Schmidt Lake West, extended, thence southerly on said east line to the south line of Schmidt Lake west, thence easterly along said south line extended to the centerline of Larch Lane thence southerly along the centerline of Larch Lane to the south line of Sec.
 11, T118N, R22W;